daviddewhurst/daviddewhurst.github.io/personal/index.md

 This is a bee that landed on my wife's finger.
 I am not fond of such events, but she doens't seem to care.

+We have three children:

-We have two sons: our first, Jacob Alexander Conrad Dewhurst, was born in 2020;
++ Jacob Alexander Conrad Dewhurst, born in 2020
-our second, Colin Glenn Stephen Dewhurst, was born in 2021.
-They are good boys.
++ Colin Glenn Stephen Dewhurst, born in 2021
++ Eloise Vivian Elizabeth Dewhurst, born in 2022

+They are good kids.
 Because they are kids, they are also very weird.

 I used to have hobbies.
 Now I work and parent.